 Two incorporators, who are both Antigua and Barbuda citizens and one of them is an attorney at law called in Antigua and Barbuda are needed for formation of an Antigua and Barbuda offshore company.
 The formation of an IBC can be carried out by a local resident agent, such as an accountant, attorney or trust company.
 Formation can be achieved in as little as 24 hours.

-The formation of an IBC involves the following:
+The formation of an IBC company in Antigua and Barbuda involves the following:

 The name of an IBC can be any name of choice, providing it is not the same as an existing registered company, and it must end in Limited, Corporation, Incorporated, Society Anonyme, Sociedad Anonima or Aktiengesellschaft; or their usual abbreviations: Ltd., Corp., Inc., S.A., AG.
 Company names may be expressed in any language using the Latin alphabet.
 Misleading names are not allowed.
 A company’s name must be approved by the Registrar at Intellectual Property and Commerce Office.
 The following words or their derivatives are not for registration: Asset Management/Manager, Assurance, Bank/Banking, Broker/Brokerage, Capital, Credit, Currency, Custodian/Custody, Dealer/Dealing, Deposit, Derivative, Exchange, Fiduciary, Finance/Financial, Fund, Future, Insurance, Lending/Loan/Lender, Option, Pension, Portfolio, Reserves, Savings, Security, Stock, and Trust/Trustee.